Killing of Ronnie Paris

 Ronnie Antonio Paris (December 9, 2001 – January 28, 2005) was an American three-year-old boy from Tampa, Florida, who was murdered in 2005.
 Paris was subject to severe physical abuse at the hands of his father, Ronnie Paris Sr., who was convinced he was homosexual despite his young age, and was forced to box repeatedly, eventually entering a coma and dying from brain injuries.
 His death brought attention to the Florida Department of Children & Families for failing to identify the child abuse and neglect.
-Controversy arose over Paris being removed from his home and placed in to foster care, only to be returned, and died within six weeks from continued abuse.
-Ronnie Paris Sr. was convicted of manslaughter and sentenced to 30-years in prison.
+Controversy arose over Paris being removed from his home and placed into foster care, only to be returned, and died within six weeks from continued abuse.
+Ronnie Paris Sr. was convicted of manslaughter and sentenced to 30 years in prison.

 Background

 In May 2002, the Florida Department of Children and Family Services removed Paris from his home and placed him in protective custody, after he was admitted to the hospital for repeated vomiting, and doctors determined he was undernourished and had a broken arm.

 On December 13, 2004, four days after his third birthday, Paris was returned to his parents.
 This replacement was the subject of investigation by the local press because they felt it represented a breakdown of the child welfare system.
 On January 22, Paris slipped into a coma after falling asleep on a couch at a family friend's house, where his parents were attending a Bible study.
 Upon realizing he was unconscious, his parents rushed into the hospital.
 Paris died six days later, when he was removed from life support.

 Detective Anthony Zambito was suspicious and testified that "it wasn't until investigators questioned them separately" that the boy's mother spoke of abuse.
 During an investigation of the child's death, his mother—Nysheera Paris—told detectives that her husband—Ronnie Paris, Sr. -- had repeatedly abused the child, slapping him in the back of the head, slamming him into walls, and forcing the child to participate in father-son boxing matches until the boy began to shake, cry, and wet himself.